-McDonald's UK restaurants run out of milkshakes
+McDonald's runs out of milkshakes in England, Scotland and Wales

 Rival KFC also warned recently that supply chain issues meant it was unable to stock some menu items.

-At the same time, dairy giant Arla has had to cut back on milk deliveries to supermarkets because of a shortage of drivers.
+Dairy giant Arla has had to cut back on milk deliveries to supermarkets because of a shortage of drivers, while sweet producer Haribo also reported problems resulting from a shortage of drivers.

-A spokesman told the Independent newspaper the company was "working hard to return these items to the menu".
+Oil giant BP temporarily closed a "handful" of its UK sites because not enough unleaded petrol and diesel had been delivered.

-Firms from a number of sectors in the UK have been battling with a supply chain crisis due to a shortage of lorry drivers.
-They blame post-Brexit EU immigration rules, Covid-19 restrictions and self-isolation rules.
+A McDonald's spokesman said: "Like most retailers, we are currently experiencing some supply chain issues, impacting the availability of a small number of products.
+Bottled drinks and milkshakes are temporarily unavailable in restaurants across England, Scotland and Wales.

 Business groups representing the retail and transport sectors have been calling for the government to reverse its decision not to grant temporary work visas to drivers from the EU.